-Your Committee on Human Services, to which was referred H.B.
-No. 395, H.D.
-2, entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
+No. 1027, H.D.
+1, entitled:

 begs leave to report as follows:

-The purpose and intent of this measure is to address the need for access to safe places for youth in the State by:
+The purpose and intent of this measure is to amend the nonprofit corporations law to:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 395, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 395, H.D.
-2, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1027, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1027, H.D.
+1, S.D.
+1, and be referred to your Committee on Judiciary and Labor.